 Diwali is a major religious festival mainly celebrated in Hinduism but is also popular within many other religions including Jainism and Sikhism, and with Manchester being such a richly multi-cultural place, it’s no surprise that there’s plenty to do when it comes to Diwali.
 Its name is derived from the term Deepavali which translates to ‘row of lights,’ and it annually lives up to its name in spectacular fashion.
 The purpose of the holiday is to symbolise the victory of light over darkness, as those celebrating welcome wealth and success into their lives.

-The holiday lasts for five days from the 13th day of the dark half of the lunar month (Ashvina) to the second day of the light half (Karttika) and this year, it begins on October 31.
-This year, the festival of lights is being celebrated all over Manchester, with events, food specials and learning opportunities to take part in, so if you want to get involved, here’s our guide to things to do to celebrate Diwali in Manchester.
+The holiday lasts for five days from the 13th day of the dark half of the lunar month (Ashvina) to the second day of the light half (Karttika) and this year, it begins on October 20.
+This year, the festival of lights is being celebrated all across Manchester, with events, food specials, and learning opportunities to take part in, so if you want to get involved, here’s our guide to things to do to celebrate Diwali in Manchester.

 1. Diwali at the Museum